Heart Graph requires use of an external sensor for measuring heart rate, for example:

-- Do other heart rate apps work on the same device?
+- Do other heart rate apps work on the same iPhone/iPad?

-- Heart Graph uses software provided by Wahoo Fitness to connect to your sensor – if the Wahoo Fitness or Wahoo Utility apps are working, it is very unusual for Heart Graph to have problems.
+- Heart Graph uses software provided by Wahoo Fitness to connect to your sensor – if the Wahoo Fitness app is working, it is very unusual for Heart Graph to have problems.

 - Some heart rate sensor manufacturers offer the ability to update the firmware on your sensor.
-For example, for Wahoo sensors, this can be done in the Wahoo Utility app.
 You should follow any manufacturer instructions for this procedure very carefully.

-- It may help to turn your device off and on again to clear out any Bluetooth cache problems.
+- It may help to turn your iPhone/iPad off and on again to clear out any Bluetooth cache problems.

 - Can you see heart rate data in Apple’s Health app?

 - With iOS8 and later, you can now pair a bluetooth heart rate sensor with Apple’s Bluetooth settings, which on an iPhone will store all heart rate data in the Health app.
 You should be able to see your heart rate changing in real time when viewing the Heart Rate section of the Health app, as shown for iOS 8, 9 and 10 in the screenshot below (for iOS 11 and newer, you must tap “Show All Data” and drill down to the current date to see the live heart rate values being added to Health):

 - If your sensor will not connect with Health, we recommend you contact your sensor manufacturer for support.